charlieschwabacher/gestalt/CONTRIBUTING.md

 Compiling Source:
 -----------------

-To compile source for all packages run `npm run build` from the project root.
+To compile source for all packages `npm run build` from the project root.

-To compile source for an individual package, run `npm run build` from the package root.
+To compile source for an individual package, `npm run build` from the package root.

-To watch source files within a package and compile any time they are changed, run `npm run watch` from the package root.
+To watch source files within a package and compile any time they are changed, `npm run watch` from the package root.

 Running Tests: